Bridgewater Medical CentreHenry StreetLeighLancashire, WN7 2PETel: 01942 481815

 Minor Surgery Clinic

-A minor surgery clinic is run by both GP and practice nurse on a Wednesday morning in the Minor Operating Theatre by scheduled appointment 11:30 -12:30.
+A minor surgery clinic is run by both GP and practice nurse in the Minor Operating Theatre by scheduled appointment 11:30 -12:30.
 All patients are listed by the GP for surgical procedures such as removal of skin tags, excision of mole / warts, incision & drainage of abscess etc. All patients are consented prior to surgical procedure and all procedures are done under local anaesthetic.

 Travel Health Clinics